About Dr. Fontaine

 Fontaine provides lung cancer patients at Moffitt the best possible care.
 In fact, a report from the National Cancer Institute shows lung cancer patients treated at Moffitt have higher survival rates than the national average.

-In addition to innovative treatment options and a multidisciplinary approach to cancer care, Moffitt Cancer Center offers a variety of support resources, including weekly patient-specific and loved one-specific support groups.
-By connecting with other residents of Tampa and surrounding communities, patients can learn more about their disease from other survivors.
+In addition to innovative treatment options and a multidisciplinary approach to cancer care, Moffitt Cancer Center offers a variety of support resources, including weekly support groups for patients and loved ones.
+By connecting with other survivors in Tampa and surrounding communities, patients can learn more about their disease.

 Fontaine and Moffitt have developed personal relationships with oncologists around the state, allowing for a seamless, well-coordinated treatment plan.
-Patients can start treatment in their hometown, travel to Moffitt for surgery and return home to continue that treatment.
+Patients can start treatment in their hometown, travel to Moffitt for surgery and return home to continue their treatment plan.